matthewholman/assist/docs/installation.md

 You can now verify that your installation of assist works.

-Note: make sure you upgrade to the latest version of REBOUND if you have previously installed it in your envirnoment.

 === "Python"
     Start a python interpreter, or open a new notebook if you're planning to use Jupyter notebooks.